 Doctoral Program Milestones Program Plan

-During their first year of study, students in consultation with their advisor should complete and file with their advisor and with the Office of Doctoral Studies a program plan (the forms are available in the English Education office and in the Office of Doctoral Studies) anticipating all the courses they will need to complete within the scope of their doctoral studies.
-This program plan should then be reviewed annually with the student’s advisor --and revised as necessary -- giving student and advisor an annual measure of the student’s progress through the program.
+During their first year of study, students in consultation with their advisor should complete and file, with the Office of Doctoral Studies, a program plan (the forms are available in the English Education office and in the Office of Doctoral Studies) anticipating all the courses they will need to complete within the scope of their doctoral studies.
+This program plan should then be reviewed annually with the student’s advisor--and revised as necessary -- giving student and advisor an annual measure of the student’s progress through the program.